-Evacuation drills are documented and contain a description of the drill, the date it was held, the start time and end time and whether it was announced or unannounced.
+Evacuation and/or shelter-in-place drills are documented.
+The documentation contains a description of the drill, the date it was held, the start time and end time and whether it was announced or unannounced.

 Communication with Local Agencies

 El Camino College has also requested that local agencies to notify the Campus Police Department if they learn of any situation that may require an emergency response.